kaltura/developer-platform-docs/documentation/player-portal/ios/getting-started-ios.md

 This guide will walk you through the steps for adding a Kaltura video player to your iOS mobile application.
 You'll learn how to import the SDK, find the necessary credentials, and load the player with your Entry ID of choice. **Because the player is focused on performance and giving you the simplest integration possible, it does not contain a UI.** That being said, this guide will show you how to listen to events in order to manage the player state, as well as examples for adding play/pause buttons and a slider to the player.
 Lastly, this guide will cover how to add plugins to the application, specifically the Kaltura Video Analytics plugin.

-If you're looking for the Android guide, click here.
+If you're looking for the Android guide, click [here](https://developer.kaltura.com/player/android/getting-started-android).

-## Before Your Begin
+## Before You Begin

 You'll need two things:
 1. Your Kaltura Partner ID, which can be found in the KMC under Settings>Integration Settings